ON THE PATH FOR AN ADHD DIAGNOSIS

 I feel so empowered.
 So many challenges that I have gone through in my life now make sense.
 My dad died when I was a young child.
 I am an only child, which is very unusual in my circles.
 I don’t have siblings to compare myself to, but I have many cousins to compare to.
 My mum always said that my dad could never keep down a job.
 He smoked his whole life.
 He loved to have fun…(All point to possible undiagnosed ADHD).

-I have been told off for sharing this information, I may damage my family’s reputation.
 There are two types are people in this world, the leaders and the followers.
 These comments are usually made by those who have not yet accepted their role in life.
 I am a leader.
-I lead, not by direction, I lead by personal example.
+I lead, not so much by direction, I lead by personal example.
 My story has helped countless people find their direction in their lives.
 In my small way, I have made this world a better place.

 ADHD MEDS HELPS MANAGE ANXIETY